-Louis Justement, PhD Studies are ongoing to elucidate the functional role that the adaptor protein HSH2 plays in regulating B cell biology.
+Louis Justement, PhD Analysis of the Molecular and Functional Role of the Adaptor Protein HSH2.
+Studies are ongoing to elucidate the functional role that the adaptor protein HSH2 plays in regulating B cell biology.
 HSH2 is selectively expressed in cells of the B lineage and its expression is up-regulated in response to agonists that promote B cell survival and differentiation, including CD40L, BLyS, LPS and CpG DNA.
 Studies have demonstrated that HSH2 is able to block BCR-induced apoptosis in the WEHI-231 B cell line, suggesting that this adaptor is expressed as part of a pro-survival program.
 Future studies will: 1) Identify important regions/motifs of HSH2 that are involved in its pro-survival function; 2) Identify interacting proteins in B lymphocytes and assess their functional importance; and 3) Generate transgenic and conditional knockout mice to examine the importance of HSH2 in regulation of B cell development, activation and differentiation.

 Analysis of Virulence Factors Produced byMycobaterium tuberculosis.
 Mycobaterium tuberculosis (MTb) is a serious world-wide pathogen that has the ability to survive within host phagocytic cells such as macrophages (MØ).
 It has been shown that virulent strains of MTb actually secrete a wide range of proteins or virulence factors that presumably alter host cell function.
 Studies are ongoing to examine the functional role of two secreted virulence factors produced by MTb.
 The first protein being studied is a protein tyrosine phosphatase called mPtpb, which alters host cell function presumably by dephosphorylating one or more intracellular substrates.
 Studies will: 1) Identify the mechanism responsible for secretion of mPtpb from MTb; 2) Identify substrates of mPtpb; and 3) Determine the effect that mPtpb has on MØ function.
 Another protein that is secreted by MTb, called enhanced intracellular survival (Eis) protein, is a putative acetyltransferase.
 Thus, Eis may regulate transcription in host MØ through its ability to acetylate substrates in the nucleus.
 Studies will: 1) Determine if Eis is a functional acetyltransferase; 2) Identify substrates in MØ that are acetylated by Eis; and 3) Determine the functional effect that substrate acetylation has on MØ function.